mitchelljfranklin/BlueDolphin-Platform-Enhancer/README.md

 The following provides the current abilities of the released extension for use within the Boomi Web Platform:

-* Copy View Current URL Button
+* Button to Copy View Current URL Button
-* Reload Web Interface Button
+* Button Reload Web Interface Button
 * Reminder - When creating a new BPM that it needs to be created in Objects first
+* Button or pressing Shift+? to bring up current BlueDolphin Key ShortCuts